HosseinrezaAk/Contribute-Here/README.md

 <hr>

 ### <p align="center">Step 7: Create a pull request </p>
-n your GitHub repository, click on the "Pull requests" tab and then click the green "New pull request" button.
+In your GitHub repository, click on the "Pull requests" tab and then click the green "New pull request" button.
 This will take you to a page where you can review your changes and create a pull request to the original repository.

 <br>